moyedx3/pay-per-reveal-x402/README.md

 - 💬 **Community**: [Join our Discord](https://discord.gg/invite/cdp)
 - 🐛 **Issues**: [GitHub Issues](https://github.com/coinbase/x402/issues)

-## Contributing

-Found a bug or have an improvement for this template?
-Please open an issue or submit a PR!

 ## License

-This template is open source and available under the same license as the x402 protocol.
-See the [x402 repository](https://github.com/coinbase/x402) for details.
+This app is open source and available under the same license as the x402 protocol.

 ---

-**Ready to build?** Fork this template and start accepting payments in minutes! 🚀
+**Start monetizing content word by word!** 💸